 The Crown Inn at Horsted Keynes is a gastropub that serves superb food within the confines of a beautiful 16th Century building.
 The casual gastropub atmosphere is ideal for those looking for a touch of quality at the end of their walk, although you may want to make sure you have a change of footwear on muddier days – or even better take a room and get washed and changed before enjoying your post walk refreshment.

-The village is close to the Bluebell Railway and this is where your walk will head to from the village.
+The Horsted Keynes village walk is close to the Bluebell Railway and this is where your walk will head to from the village.
 If you time your walk correctly you will be able to catch the sight of the train in action, or at the very least see one in the station.
-At certain times of year it is worth heading into the fields of bluebells should they be in bloom, but it is still a lovely walk any time of year.
-For the full route and directions head over to this page.
+At certain times of the year it is worth heading into the fields of bluebells should they be in bloom, but it is still a lovely walk any time of year.

-Lindfield is a picture-perfect Sussex village centred around an impressive pond in the centre of town.
-A walk around the village would be pleasant enough, but you can head a little further if feeling ambitious.
-The walk starts and ends on the high street, and this is where you will find Limes.
+Lindfield is a picture-perfect Sussex village centred around the impressive pond A walk around the village would be pleasant enough, but you can head a little further if feeling ambitious.
+The Lindfield village walk starts and ends on the high street, and this is where you will find Limes.
 Not strictly a pub walk, Limes is well worth a visit for their superb modern British food with an Asian influence.
-You will need to give yourself a couple hours for this one, and you will get to see some of the historic buildings that make up the village of Lindfield.
-Directions for the walk can be found here.
+You will need to give yourself a couple of hours for this one, and you will get to see some of the historic buildings that make up the village of Lindfield.

 When your country pub is situated opposite the grounds of a massive Sussex hotel with acres of grounds you know it is going to attract walkers.
 For the Crabtree Inn in Lower Beeding this is exactly the case.
 Just across the road you will find South Lodge Hotel, home of former Michelin starred restaurant The Pass, which is situated in 93 acres of beautiful grounds.